abe-winter/module-example-cpp/README.md

 ```

 If you upload your version to the Viam registry after building it, remember to update `model` and `module_id` with your values.
-If you aren't using the registry, you can also use `scp` to transfer the build to your robot and run it in
+If you aren't using the registry, you can also use `scp` to transfer the build to your machine and run it in
 [executable_path / local exec mode](https://docs.viam.com/extend/modular-resources/configure/#configure-your-module).

 > [!NOTE]
-> For more information, see [Configure a Robot](https://docs.viam.com/manage/configuration/).
+> For more information, see [Configure a Machine](https://docs.viam.com/manage/configuration/).

 ## Module Contents